-Rival Christian and Moslem gunmen fought a bitter battle on Monday (8 December) for mastery of Beirut's smart hotels and high rise office blocks.
+Background: Rival Christian and Moslem gunmen fought a bitter battle on Monday (8 December) for mastery of Beirut's smart hotels and high rise office blocks.
 The fighting left at least 70 people dead -- and scores more wounded -- including Visnews staff cameraman Noel Alexandre who shot this film under heavy fire.

 The Christians, led by the right-wing Falangists were holding a defence line around their strongholds in the fashionable commercial district.

 Ranged against them was the Moslem Independent Nasserite Movement, whose forces have led the leftist drive along the sea front.
 The Nasserites were joined by Palestinian guerrillas and Lebanese Communist Party militia.